hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ### When to use an Alert

-Use the Alert for more prominent and intrusive message communication at an application, page or section level.
+Use the Alert for more intrusive message communication about errors or critical disruptions at an application, page or section level where users need to take immediate action.
 For more details, refer to the [Alert guidelines](/components/alert).

 Use the Alert to communicate validation errors.
 For more details, refer to the [form validation patterns](/patterns/form-patterns).